datacraft-dsc/DEPs/2/README.md

 ![Lifecycle diagram](lifecycle.png)

 ### Raw DEPs
 All new DEPs are **raw** DEPs.
-Changes to raw DEPs can be unilateral and arbitrary.
+Changes to raw DEPs can be unilateral and arbitrary, at the discretion of the editor.
 Those seeking to implement a raw DEP should ask for it to be made a draft DEP.
 Raw DEPs have no contractual weight.

 ### Draft DEPs
-When raw DEPs can be demonstrated, they become **draft** DEPs.
+When raw DEPs can be demonstrated with working reference implementations, they become **draft** DEPs.
 Changes to draft DEPs should be done in consultation with users.
 Draft DEPs are contracts between the editors and implementers.

 ### Stable DEPs
-When draft DEPs are used by third parties, they become **stable** DEPs.
+When draft DEPs are intended for broad adoption by third parties, they become **stable** DEPs.
 Changes to stable DEPs should be restricted to cosmetic ones, errata and clarifications.
 Stable DEPs are contracts between editors, implementers, and end-users.

 ### Deprecated DEPs
 When stable DEPs are replaced by newer draft DEPs, they become **deprecated** DEPs.
 Deprecated DEPs should not be changed except to indicate their replacements, if any.
 Deprecated DEPs are contracts between editors, implementers and end-users.

 ### Retired DEPs
-When deprecated DEPs are no longer used in products, they become **retired** DEPs.
+When deprecated DEPs should no longer used, they become **retired** DEPs.
 Retired DEPs are part of the historical record.
 They should not be changed except to indicate their replacements, if any.
 Retired DEPs have no contractual weight.

 ### Deleted DEPs
 Deleted DEPs are those that have not reached maturity (stable) and were discarded.
 They should not be used and are only kept for their historical